Troop214-Raleigh/Troop-214-Raleigh/README.md

 ## Enable Automatic Formatting on Save

 On this page https://www.learnitweb.com/articles/auto-format-code-in-visual-studio-code-on-save-using-prettier/ follow the instructions.
-This will install the Prettier code format extension and automatically apply it when saving files.
+This will install the Prettier code formating extension and automatically apply it when saving files.

 ## Install GitHub extension